Free Guitar Chord Finder

 The transpose feature shifts any progression to a different key.
 If a song in G is too high for your voice, transpose down two semitones to F. The tool recalculates all the chords in the progression automatically.
 This saves you from having to figure out the new chord names manually, which requires understanding the circle of fifths and key relationships.

-Chords are built by stacking intervals above a root note.
+Chords are by stacking intervals above a root note.
 In the major scale, the intervals are defined by the pattern of whole and half steps: W-W-H-W-W-W-H. A major triad takes the 1st, 3rd, and 5th degrees of the major scale.
 In C major, these are C, E, and G. A minor triad flattens the 3rd: C, Eb, G. A dominant 7th chord adds the flatted 7th degree: C, E, G, Bb.
 Understanding these formulas lets you construct any chord from any root note.

 On the guitar, the same chord can be played in multiple positions (voicings).
 An open C major chord uses the first three frets and includes open strings.
 A C major barre chord at the 8th fret uses the same notes but in a different arrangement across the strings.
 Both voicings contain the same three notes (C, E, G) but sound different due to the register and order of the notes.
 The chord finder shows the most common and practical voicing for each chord.

 The biggest challenge for beginner guitarists is switching between chords smoothly.
 Start by practicing two-chord changes.
-Pick two chords you want to learn and alternate between them, one strum each, at a slow tempo.
+Pick two chords you learn and alternate between them, one strum each, at a slow tempo.
 Focus on landing all your fingers at the same time rather than placing them one by one.
 Look for common fingers between chords: if both chords use the same finger on the same string, leave it in place while the other fingers move.

 Use a metronome (available in the related tools section) to keep your changes on time.
 Start at 60 BPM with one chord change per measure.
 Only increase speed when you can make the change cleanly every time.
 Speed comes from accuracy, not from forcing your fingers to move faster.